 SITE AND TENANCY MANAGEMENT

-Community ownership of the camp has given Comrie and area a site and properties providing for a range of business and community purposes.
+Community ownership of the camp has given Comrie and the local area, a valuable resource for individuals and for a range of business and community purposes.
 The tenure arrangements are often customised to individual huts and users.
-CDT needs a Lead Board Member to take this forward, and volunteers, including legal specialists, to assist the work
+CDT has a place on the Board for a volunteer to take this forward.

 SUPPORT POSITIONS REQUIRED FOR CDT MAINTENANCE/DEVELOPMENT